Culture of Gibraltar: British Gibraltarians

 Gibraltarians have historically been proud of their British heritage, and unlike the inhabitants of other territories, sought to strengthen, rather than loosen their ties with the UK and the British Crown, seeing themselves as "more British than the British".
 This sense of being British was particularly strong when the frontier with Spain was closed in 1969, and all communications links were severed.
 Until 16 December 2006, the only flights from Gibraltar Airport, were those to the UK.
 The fact that they are largely of Mediterranean appearance and speak an Andalusian Spanish variant, known as Llanito gives Gibraltarians a strong resemblance to Andalusian Spaniards, despite the Gibraltarian's distinct cultural heritage and identity.

 Religion

 Most Gibraltarians are Roman Catholic, with the Diocese of Gibraltar being directly responsible to the Vatican.
 The Rock also forms part of the Church of England diocese covering mainland Europe, with a "Bishop of Gibraltar in Europe".
-There is also a Methodist Church and St Andrew's Church (part of the Church of Scotland).
+There is also a Methodist Church.
+The former St Andrew's Church (part of the Church of Scotland) closed in 2022.

 There is a small (800 members) but very influential Jewish minority, active in business and politics, and five synagogues.
 Most Moroccans are Muslim, and there is a large mosque at Europa Point, the Ibrahim-al-Ibrahim Mosque, paid for by Saudi Arabia.
 Most Indians are Hindu, with their own local temple.

 Additionally there are two very active congregations of Jehovah's Witnesses sharing the same Kingdom Hall; one has meetings in English and the other in Spanish.